Have ants taken over your kitchen lately? If so, you’re probably fed up with the little critters.

 So to make sure the ants have as little chance as possible of getting in, seal all their entryways you can find.
 You may need caulking or other special materials.

 Don’t go crazy looking for every tiny crack and opening your house might have.
-But go after as many entrance points as you can find or know about.
+But go after as many entry points as you can find or know about.

 2. Remove Food Sources